browserengineering/book/book/scripts.md

     self.js.export_function("log", print)
 ```

-You can call this registered function via Dukpy's `call_python`
+Then, in JavaScript, Dukpy provides a `call_python` function that you
-function:
+can use to call `print`:

 ``` {.javascript}
 call_python("log", "Hi from JS")
 ```

-That will convert the string `"Hi from JS"` from a Javascript to a
+When this call happens, Dukpy converts the JavaScript string `"Hi from
-Python string,^[This conversion also works on numbers, string, and
+JS"` into a Python string,^[This conversion also works on numbers,
-booleans, but I wouldn't try it with other objects.] and run the
+string, and booleans, but I wouldn't try it with other objects.] and
-`print` function with that argument.
+then passes that Python string to the `print` function we registered.

-We actually want a `console.log` function, not a `call_python`
+Since we ultimately want JavaScript to call a `console.log` function,
-function, so we need to define a `console` object and then give it a
+not a `call_python` function, we need to define a `console` object
-`log` property.
-We do that *in JavaScript*, with code like this:
+and then give it a `log` property.
+We can do that *in JavaScript*:

 ``` {.javascript}
 console = { log: function(x) { call_python("log", x); } }